meierms1/meierms1/README.md

 I'm a multidisciplinary developer passionate about blending science, design, and modern technology into impactful software.
 My journey bridges rigorous scientific computing with expressive web design and automation, always striving to build tools that make a difference.

 - 🧑‍🔬 **Scientific Computing**:
-  Lead developer on [Alamo](https://github.com/solidsgroup/alamo) — building high-performance C++ solvers for solid mechanics with adaptive mesh refinement (AMR).
+  Developer on [Alamo](https://github.com/solidsgroup/alamo) — building high-performance C++ solvers for phase-field modeling with adaptive mesh refinement (AMR).
   *Pushing the boundaries of simulation accuracy and computational efficiency.*

 - 🎨 **Web Design & Automation**: